 The new iteration of Caris Life Sciences is now exclusively focused on fulfilling the promise of personalized medicine.
 Using sophisticated disease profiling technologies along with advanced bioinformatics capabilities, Mr. Halbert and Caris Life Sciences are pioneering a new era in precision medicine.

-In addition to serving as the Chairman and CEO of both AdvancePCS and Caris Life Sciences, Mr. Halbert was the largest shareholder and board member of Medical Edge, a comprehensive medical practice support system sold to Texas health Resources in 2011.
+In addition to serving as the Chairman and CEO of both AdvancePCS and Caris Life Sciences, Mr. Halbert was the largest shareholder and board member of Medical Edge, a comprehensive medical practice support system sold to Texas health Resources in 2011 and Phytel, a leading provider of integrated, population health management solutions, which was sold to IBM to form IBM Watson Health in 2015.
+Phytel managed a comprehensive registry with over 30 million patients – one in every ten Americans –combining big data, robust analytics, and software to identify care gaps, engage patients and measure outcomes.

 In addition to his successful business career, Mr. Halbert and his family also solely support the Caris Foundation (www.carisfoundation.org), a non-profit, private foundation that aids impoverished people by helping to provide for their basic needs.
 Established in 2002, and headquartered in Colleyville, Texas, the award-winning Caris Foundation™ seeks to establish a local presence within communities in order to understand the people’s basic needs and implement solutions that are culturally relevant and sustainable across Africa and Haiti.

 Most recently, Caris Foundation International received an award from the USNS Comfort for outstanding community outreach at the third annual Fete des Enfants, or Caris Kids Day.
 Caris hosted this recreational event where volunteers served over 400 children in Port-au-Prince, Haiti.
 Other partners for the event included Union School Haiti and over twenty businesses and service organizations.
-Today, the Caris Foundation primarily operates in Kenya and Haiti and employs more than 167 compassionate people.
+Today, the Caris Foundation primarily operates in Kenya and Haiti and employs more than 435 compassionate people.
+The Foundation also manages 3,500 health workers through Project Sante, a cooperative agreement with the United States Agency for International Development (USAID), providing integrated maternal and child care to Haitian families, with a particular focus on immunization, reproductive health, nutrition services and HIV prevention, care and treatment.